masakotoda/pick-a-container/readme.txt

 Other assumption:
  * Guaranteed to be found.
  * To simulate somewhat realistic application, allocate extra memory here and there, access to it here and there.
- * The unit is microseconds.
+ * Darker blue is construction time.
+Lighter blue is lookup time.
+Number is total time in microseconds.
  * The spec of test PC: i7-6700HQ 2.6GHz, 16GB.

 Wish list